Emma Chen , J.D.

 During her second summer in Suffolk University Law School, Emma was employed by the Essex County District Attorney’s Office in Massachusetts as a student prosecutor, and was assigned to the Lynn District Court where she represented the Commonwealth of Massachusetts.

 While studying in law school, Emma developed excellent writing skills.
-She keeps abreast with and interested in discussing emerging legal issues.
+She kept abreast with emerging legal issues.
 In 2014, Emma participated in the writing competition held by the Boston Patent Law Association and won a second-place prize.

 After she graduated from law school, Emma had worked in another IP boutique as an attorney before she started her job at Anova Law Group.
-She is experienced in drafting patent applications, trademark applications and prosecutions, copyright registrations, opinion letters, freedom to operate analysis, etc.
+She is experienced in patent application and prosecution, trademark applications and prosecutions, copyright registrations, opinion letters, freedom to operate analysis, etc.

 LL.M, merit-based scholarship recipient, American University Washington College of Law